Dre Campbell Farm

 Mason jars can also be used.
 Just punch holes in the cover.

-After flying around inside for a bit, they will eventually get tired and drown.
+After flying around inside for a bit, they will become trapped and eventually die.

 8. Clean Up